MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

 ## Moving forward

 As the core of our game is up and running, it is still a little far too quiet in here.
-In the next chapter we will add some audio to our title and bring in the noise!
+In the next chapter, we will add some audio to our title and bring in the noise!

 ## See Also